 “I think flygon and carnivine surprised everyone the most.
 A lot of people lost money on those bets,” he says with a rueful chuckle.

-Miho seems genuinely surprised, shifting Laura’s opinion that this was a rehearsed piece.
+Miho seems genuinely surprised, shifting Laura’s away from this being a rehearsed piece.
 “Flygon isn’t a Flying Type?”

 “If we decide to define the type by the emission of these particles to achieve flight, then no.”

 “That’s the question, isn’t it?”
 He grins.
 “Now come on, ask me the other side of it.”